BbekShr/Coding_exercise/2. SQL queries/Readme.md

 LIMIT 10;
 ```

-There are no top brands in March since no data is available for that month, and the ranking of the top 5 brands for February only includes Viva as the single listed brand.
-The ranking has significantly decreased in the most recent month (March), likely due to the absence of data.

 ![Top Brand viz](../assets/Top_5_brands_viz.png)

-When considering average spend from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?
+**When considering average spend from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?
+When considering total number of items purchased from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?**
-When considering total number of items purchased from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?
+- When considering average spend and total number of items purchased from receipts with 'rewardsReceiptStatus’, 'Accepted' is greater for both cases with $80.85 average spend and 8,184 items purchased

 ![reward viz](../assets/reward_status.png)